Top 10 Wheat Producing Countries

 2. India (98,510,000 Tonnes)

-Wheat is India’s second most significant agricultural food crop (after rice), feeding hundreds of millions of people on a daily basis.
-It is a particularly significant staple food in the country’s northern and northwestern states, particularly along the Pakistani border.
-India contributes for around 8.7% of total global wheat output, and this crop occupies 13% of all cultivated area in India.
-In India, the implementation of the “Green Revolution” strategy resulted in a tremendous rise in wheat output, with national wheat yields tripling in a single decade between 1960 and 1970.
-The main wheat producing states in the country are Uttar Pradesh, Punjab, Haryana, and Madhya Pradesh.
+Wheat is India’s second most important agricultural food crop (after rice), providing daily sustenance to hundreds of millions of people.
+It is an important staple food in the country’s northern and northwest states, notably around the Pakistani border.
+India accounts for around 8.7% of total world wheat output, while this crop accounts for 13% of all cultivated land in India.
+The “Green Revolution” concept was used in India, resulting in a massive increase in wheat output, with national wheat yields doubling in a single decade between 1960 and 1970.
+Uttar Pradesh, Punjab, Haryana, and Madhya Pradesh are the primary wheat-producing states in the country.

 1. China (134,340,630 tonnes)

-China, being the world’s largest wheat producer, has a significant impact on grain market dynamics worldwide.
-The country produces around 126 million metric tonnes of wheat per year on a land area of 24 million hectares (almost the size of the whole country of Algeria).
-Wheat is a staple food for the Chinese people, accounting for 40% of total grain consumption in the country.
-Wheat is widely farmed in China’s Yellow and Huai River Valleys, where it is alternated with maize.
-Meanwhile, it is more typically alternated with rice along and around the Yangtze River Valley.
+China, being the world’s largest wheat producer, has a considerable effect on global grain market dynamics.
+On a land area of 24 million hectares (almost the size of Algeria), the nation produces around 126 million metric tons of wheat every year.
+Wheat is the Chinese people’s main diet, accounting for 40% of total grain consumption in the country.
+Wheat is commonly grown in China’s Yellow and Huai River Valleys, where it is grown in rotation with maize.
+Meanwhile, along and around the Yangtze River Valley, it is more commonly alternated with rice.

 Where Does Most of the World’s Wheat Come From?

-China produces more wheat than any other country, followed by India, Russia, and the United States.
-China alone produces more than 134 million tonnes of wheat every year.
-The country has 24 million hectares dedicated to growing wheat, which is an area roughly the same size as Algeria.
+China produces the most wheat, followed by India, Russia, and the United States.
+Every year, China produces more than 134 million tons of wheat.
+Wheat is grown over 24 million hectares of land in the nation, an area about the size of Algeria.

 Top Wheat Producing Countries